quobyte/quobyte-k8s-helm/README.md

 * The Quobyte server pods must run on a dedicated node pool, i.e. the VMs/machines in this node pool must not run any other pods.
 This is required to guarantee the stability and performance of your storage system.
 * You can run one Quobyte cluster per kubernetes cluster.
 If you want to run multiple Quobyte clusters, each needs a separate Kubernetes cluster.
 You can access Quobyte clusters from outside Kubernetes (or another k8s cluster) when you use external dns (see further down).
-* For production use the minimum node pool configuration is 4 or more VMs, each at least dual core with 16GB RAM.
-For functional testing you can run with a lower number of VMs.
+* For production use the minimum node pool configuration is 4 or more VMs, each at least 8 cores with 32GB RAM.
+For functional testing you can run with a lower number of VMs, cores or memory.
 However, we strongly discourage using smaller machine types.
-If you want to deploy S3 proxies you need at least 6 VMs.
 * If you want to access the Quobyte cluster from the outside world (i.e. other k8s clusters, VMs), you have to enable external-dns.
 To use this you must allow all external API calls from yor Kubernetes cluster.
 This should be done when you create the cluster.
 In addition, you need a properly configured Cloud DNS zone.

 ## Deploy a new Quobyte cluster